Eroge: History

 Eroge is a Japanese erotic video game.
 The earliest known commercial erotic computer game is PSK's Lolita Yakyūken, released in 1982.
 That same year, Koei released the erotic title, Seduction of the Condominium Wife (団地妻の誘惑, Danchi Zuma no Yūwaku), which was an early role-playing adventure game with color graphics, owing to the eight-color palette of the PC-8001 computer.
 It became a hit, helping Koei become a major software company.

 In another opinion, Yuji Horii recalled in 1986 that he saw a demonstration of a Yakyūken-like game running on the FM-8 in the end of 1981, and he considered Yakyūken was the origin of adult games.
 Some writers say that Yakyūken produced for Sharp MZ computers by Hudson Soft is the first Japanese adult game.

 Other now-famous Japanese companies such as Enix, Square and Nihon Falcom also released erotic adult games for the PC-8801 computer in the early 1980s before they became mainstream.
 Early eroge usually had simple stories, some even involving anal sex, which often led to widespread condemnation from the Japanese media.
-In some of the early erotic games, the erotic content is meaningfully integrated into a thoughtful and mature storytelling, though others often used it as a flimsy excuse for pornography.
-Erotic games made the PC-8801 popular, but customers quickly became tired of paying 8800 yen ($85) for such simple games.
-Soon, new genres were invented: ASCII's Chaos Angels, a role-playing-based eroge, inspired Dragon Knight by Elf and Rance by AliceSoft.
+In some of the early erotic games, the erotic content is meaningfully integrated into thoughtful and mature storytelling, though others often used it as a flimsy excuse for pornography.
+Erotic games made the PC-8801 popular, but customers quickly became tired of paying over 8800 yen for such simple games.
+The success of ASCII's Chaos Angels, a role-playing eroge, led to the release of Dragon Knight by Elf and Rance by AliceSoft.

 In the early 1990s eroge games became much more common.
 Most eroge games, a fairly large library, found its way on the PC-9801 platform.
 FM Towns also received many games, more so than the X68000 or MS-DOS, whilst the MSX platform (which had many eroge games in the 1980s) was nearing the end of its lifetime.
 Eroge was much less common on consoles – only NEC's PC Engine series had officially licensed adult games, and from the mid-90s, Sega's Saturn.
 Both Nintendo and Sony disallowed adult video games on their consoles.
 Games also started to appear on Windows as it grew in popularity.
 There were also some titles on the arcades, such as the Gals Panic series.

 In 1992, Elf released Dōkyūsei.
 In it, before any eroticism, the user has to first win the affection of one of a number of female characters, making the story into an interactive romance novel.
 Thus, the love simulation genre was invented.
 Soon afterwards, the video game Otogirisou on the Super Famicom attracted the attention of many Japanese gamers.
 Otogirisou was a standard adventure game but had multiple endings.
 This concept was called a "sound novel".